microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/1_Half-Step_Full-Step/readme.md

 ## Operation

+<br>Note:
-## !!!Caution: Do not change power supply voltage during stepper movement.
+**!!!Caution:** Do not change power supply voltage during the stepper movement.
 The application does not implement any protection for over-current.

 1. Be sure the power supply is turned off.